charliewahl/FloodRiskAnalysis/README.md

        2. As before the **DGM1 merged + reprojected** `Riesa_merged` will work as our Area Of Interest for clipping the Layers by an extent.

        3. Additionally you will have to browse the initially preprocessed OSM files from your files and set them as individual inputs.
 If you ran through the files as stated in the preprocessing the input files should have the same name as written above the boxes in te modelbuilder.

+       4. Add the initially saved `final Map` ouput plus it's styling `final Map styling` from the `raster Data` folder into the Model

-       4. Run the Model
+       5. Run the Model

-       5. Set the order of the created Layers as stated in `QGIS_layer_order.png`
+       6. Set the order of the created Layers as stated in `QGIS_layer_order.png`